yuehengwu/WyhArrowToast/README.md

 ## Author

-Michael Wu, yueheng.wu@net263.com
+Any question, please contact me by email 609223770@qq.com, or [New issue](https://github.com/XiaoWuTongZhi/WyhArrowToast/issues/new).

 ## License

-WyhArrowToast is available under the MIT license.
+`WyhArrowToast` is available under the MIT license.
 See the LICENSE file for more info.